urql-graphql/urql/docs/overview.md

 ## Constituent Parts

 `urql` can be understood as a collection of connected parts and packages.
-When you [first get started](./basics/getting-started.md) you'll only need to install a single package for your framework of choice.
+When [getting started](./basics/getting-started.md) we only need to install a single package for our framework of choice.
 We're then able to declaratively send GraphQL requests to our API.

 All framework packages — like `urql`, `@urql/preact`, and `@urql/svelte` — wrap the [core